penntaylor/reductions/README.md

     reductions use_reduce      0.050000   0.000000   0.050000 (  0.051783)
     naive reductions          15.190000   0.530000  15.720000 ( 15.699648)

-* **reduce** is a plain #reduce, included here to give a reference point for performance.
+* `reduce` is a plain #reduce, included here to give a reference point for performance.
-* **reductions** is the reduction using the exact case shown above.
+* `reductions` is the reduction using the exact case shown above.
         Notice that the full reduction --which returns an array with 100,000 entries-- only took **~2** times as long as a vanilla reduce!
-* **reductions use_reduce** is the reduction with the use_reduce flag set to true.
+* `reductions use_reduce` is the reduction with the `use_reduce` flag set to true.
 This reduction uses #reduce in its implementation.
-* **naive reductions** is the reduction using reduce essentially the way you would do this as a pure functional construct in "normal code".
-        All those incremental Array allocations make it _really_ slow.
-        In this case it takes over 400 times as long as the **reductions** version.
+* `naive reductions` is the reduction using reduce as shown in the "Why a gem for this?" section.
+The large number of incremental Array allocations makes it _really_ slow, in this case taking more than 400 times as long as the **reductions** version.